COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Protective factors and interventions to reduce the risk of female breast cancer include the following:

-(Refer to the PDQ summary on Breast Cancer Prevention for more information about factors that decrease the risk of breast cancer.)
+For more information about factors that decrease the risk of breast cancer, see Breast Cancer Prevention.

 Clinical trials have established that screening asymptomatic women using mammography, with or without clinical breast examination, decreases breast cancer mortality.
-(Refer to the PDQ summary on Breast Cancer Screening for more information.)
+For more information, see Breast Cancer Screening.

 When breast cancer is suspected, patient management generally includes the following: